 Favourite quote: “I didn’t know where I was going until I got there.”

 An Idiot Abroad: The Travel Diaries of Karl Pilkington

 by Karl Pilkington

-Karl is not big on traveling.
+Karl is not big on travelling.
 Given the choice, he’ll go on vacation to Devon or Wales or, if pushed, eat English food on a package tour of the Mediterranean.
 So what happened when he was convinced by Gervais and Merchant to go on an epic adventure to see the Seven Wonders of the World?
 Does travel truly broaden the mind?

 If you haven’t seen the TV show, watch it right now.
-This companion book puts in to words every hilarious thing that happens on his adventures to some of the world’s most popular travel destinations.
+This companion book puts into words every hilarious thing that happens on his adventures to some of the world’s most popular travel destinations.
 I loved this book because it’s a refreshingly sarcastic outlook on travel, so we can learn not to take ourselves so seriously.